Category: Tales from the Barn

 Second guess yourself — Do I really want to do this for the rest of my life?
 Am I willing to dedicate all this time and money to the career and schooling?

 Procrastination — Let me be honest, we all said we would start the applications over the summer and have them completed by the start of classes, but that does not happen.
 Sitting down late at night trying to finish bits and pieces of vet school applications while completing my classwork can be stressful.
-Critical components of this process include writing a personal statement, answering supplemental application questions and filling out the application perfectly, to sell myself to the school and make … Read More »
+Critical components of this process include writing a personal statement, answering supplemental application questions and … Read More »

 Last weekend, my roommate and I took on the weather and went to tour Hancock County’s finest farms as part of the Hancock Farm Tours.
 Hancock County Farm Tours consist of a “drive yourself tour of eight local farms,” which takes place every four years.
 I was thrilled to find out that the tours were being held during my last year here in Findlay, and that I could get a better appreciation for the farming community of Ohio.
 Each of the eight farms featured a different agricultural business and even featured the University of Findlay.
 The University of Findlay was featured as stop number one (C. Richard Beckett Animal Science Center) and stop four (Rieck Center for Habitat Studies).
 Both of these locations were, and still are, a part of my learning and better understanding of animal science, biology and agriculture.

 Personally, … Read More »